Image via: Domino

 I realized this last weekend that I have been trying to pin down our style and while I was hunting through images for inspiration to show you guys what was in my head I came to terms with the fact that our style is Scandinavian Farmhouse.
 It isn’t Farmhouse Modern…or even rather Modern Farmhouse…it is Scandinavian Farmhouse.
 Now you are like, okay Megan, really?
 But I am serious.
 Mike and I both love minimalism, but we also love the natural and the things that feel cozy and warm and bring life to a space.
 I value a minimal and calm home that nods to nature and the seasons.
 This typically means neutral tones that will transition with every change of our lives.
 I realized after a lot of research that this is exactly the style of a Scandinavian Farmhouse.
 Thus, here we find ourselves.
 No more Modern Farmhouse on this house we are embracing this new title for the house now.

 That said, here is the floor plan upstairs for your reference.
 The Master is right above the Kitchen which I really like honestly.
-We located all of our plumbing on the side of the house where our utility closet was in order to keep it simple for running everything.
+We located all of our plumbing on the side of the house where our utility closet was in order to keep it simple for running everything and if we ever run into any problems we have an emergency plumber in our contacts.
 Though our walls are full of wires and ducks and so on because we only have 1 wall that carries through the whole house, it has worked well.
 Our Master Bedroom has one built in cabinet so we will not have a dresser.
 This will hold our everyday sort of items.
 Our closet will store seasonal items and potentially transition as a nursery when the time calls for it.
 Mike and I don’t have a lot of clothing so we don’t really need a walk-in-closet persay, but it is great for resale down the road.

 We designed the master to have PLENTY of space for a King bed.
 We knew it was time to jump the gun in our marriage after starting with a full and moving to a queen.
 When we had Hayes we wanted the space so much but didn’t have it.
 Then this summer our rental had a king and it sold us on the idea.
 So we plan to make the jump, which means everything we used for our bedroom will now be used for our guest room and we will be refreshing our space with a whole new bedding setup.
 I am a HUGE fan of Linen bedding.
 It is so comfy and I love how undone it even looks beautiful so we plan to invest in another set for our room.
 We have In Bed sheets and love them.
 They have stood the test of almost 3 years of year and still look new.
 We cannot rave about them enough.
 So, I am dreaming of the Moss green color for our room as our pop in our room.
 I love Olive and it will tie into our downstairs bath design as well as some other details we have in the house.
 Green and Blue tones are our colors in our house as they complement the natural world we live in the best.